M47 Dragon: History

 In 1959, the US Army Ordnance Missile Command suggested the development of a heavy medium range assault weapon.

 In 1960, the United States Army launched the MAW (Medium Anti-tank Weapon) program on a proposal from Douglas.
 In 1966, Douglas was awarded the contract to develop the XM47.
 In 1967, the XM47 was redesignated FGM-77 and FTM-77 (the FTM-77 being the training version).
 The first missile test took place in December 1967 followed by the first shot in real conditions (firing set, guidance and launcher) on 5 July 1968.

 Used by the U.S. Army, the U.S. Marine Corps, as well as many foreign militaries, the M47 Dragon was first fielded in January 1975 to U.S. Army soldiers stationed in mainland Europe.
 In April 1981, the deployment of the base version of the Dragon in the Army was complete.
 The Army initially deployed the Dragon as a squad weapon, with every rifle squad containing an antiarmor specialist who carried the weapon.

-Reorganization in the 1990s saw Dragons moved, with mechanized infantry received two launchers per squad.
+Reorganization in the 1990s saw Dragons moved, with mechanized infantry receiving two launchers per squad.
 Infantry, Airborne, and Air Assault units received a pair of two-man ATGM teams in the platoon's weapons squad, while Light Infantry (six teams) and Ranger (three teams) units held their Dragons at the company level.

 In USMC service, the Dragon was concentrated at the battalion level in a dedicated missile platoon with 32 Dragon teams.
 The platoon was organized with four sections, each with four squads of two 2-man teams.

 Guidance system

-The M47 Dragon uses a so-called "automatic remote control" (TCA) guidance system previously used on the TOW and Shillelagh missiles.
+The M47 Dragon uses a so-called "tracking control assembly" (TCA) guidance system previously used on the TOW and Shillelagh missiles.

 With this system, all that is required of the infantryman is to look through an amplifying optical sight and keep it exactly aligned with the objective.

 During this time, a second electro-optical system mounted parallel to the sight visually receives thermal radiation (generally infrared) from a pyrotechnic system located on the tail of the missile and focuses it on a sensitive receiver / locator.
-This continuously measures via a computer the position of the heat source (the missile) in relation to the line of sight fixed on the objective, any deviation automatically causing the desired correction signal, which is in turn transmitted along wires (connecting the missile to the launcher) and that without any intervention by the operator.
+This continuously measures via a computer the position of the heat source (the missile) in relation to the line of sight fixed on the objective, any deviation automatically causing the desired correction signal, which is in turn transmitted along wires (connecting the missile to the launcher) and without any intervention by the operator.